frapaoli/A_star_algorithm/README.md

+## 2.2 Centralized A*

+The Centralized A* is the most intuitive attempt to parallelize the Sequential A*.
+It relies on common data structures that are shared among all running threads, exploited by them in order to concurrently search for the lowest cost path between `start` and `stop` nodes.

+### 2.2.1 Centralized A* data structures
+Other than the ones used by the Sequential A*, the Centralized A* version exploits the following main data structures:
+- `end`: a `std::vector<int>` instance used to determine whether the algorithm must terminate or continue (more details on this later).
+- `m0`, `m1` and `m2`: locks used in order to synchronize the threads' access to the shared data structures.

-### Centralized A*
+### 2.2.2 Details about the Centralized A* implementation

-Centralized A* is a simple attempt to parallelize the sequential algorithm.
-It uses the same data structures of the sequential algorithm (plus a vector `end` described below) and it shares them between multiple threads.
+The Centralized A* runs multiple threads that progressively update their centralized knowledge of the graph by expanding all the lowest cost neighbors of the already visited nodes, until the `stop` node is eventually found.

-The code run by each thread is pretty similar to the sequential case but with 2 main differences.
+The main algorithm steps are very similar to the ones of the Sequential A* (see [Section 2.1.2](#212-details-about-the-sequential-a-implementation)) but with 2 key differences:
-First, since data structures can now be accessed concurrently by multiple threads, they need to be protected.
-For this reason, we have to add 2 locks:
+1. Since data structures can now be accessed concurrently by multiple threads, they need to be properly protected.
+For this reason, we had to add 3 `std::mutex` instances:
+- `m0` for synchronizing the access to `open` and `end` structures.
-- m0 for the open set, closed set and the end vector
+- `m1` for synchronizing the access to `from` and `cost` structures.
-- m1 for all the others
+- `m2` for synchronizing the access to the `closed` list.

-We tried to limit the number of locks as much as possible to reduce the associated overhead while still trying to have some kind of parallelism (?)

-the assumption of admissible + consistent h_cost is not anymore valid (also for Decentralized A*)
+2. In the case of multithreaded execution, having an admissible and consistent heuristic for computing `h_cost` does _not_ guarantee anymore that the first found solution is the globally optimal one.
+Therefore, for the Centralized A* there is the need of an ad-hoc algorithm termination detection, which is presented in [Section 2.2.3](#223-centralized-a-termination-detection).

+### 2.2.3 Centralized A* termination detection
-Second, unlike the sequential algorithm, in this case finding a path from start to end does not guarantee it is the shortest.
-For this reason, we have to continue to open new nodes until either we don't have any nodes left in the open list or the cost of the opened nodes exceeds the cost of the current best path.
+Threads will continue to try to find a new best path solution until either they don't have any nodes left in the `open` list or the cost of all the nodes that can be expanded exceeds the cost of the current best path, in which cases the algorithm must terminate.

-Those conditions must be true for all the threads at the same time.
-For this reason, there is the need of an algorithm for threads to collectively decide when the computation is finished and the best path has been found.
-In the case of the centralized A*, the termination algorithm is very simple.
-It uses a shared vector of bool `end` of N elements where N is the number of threads.
-When all conditions are met, a thread sets `end[thread_id]` to true and to false otherwise.
-When all elements in `end` are true, the algorithm terminates and all threads exit.
+In order to properly detect such conditions we employed an `end` vector that, for each thread, stores a 0 or 1 if the above conditions are both met for that thread or not.
+Every time that the $i$-th thread recognizes that the those conditions are both satisfied it sets `end[i]` to 0 and checks the values of all other `end` entries: if all entries are equal to 0 then the algorithm terminates, otherwise `end[i]` gets set back to 1 and the $i$-th thread continues.

+_**Highlighted implementation choices**_:
+- In order to reduce the overhead due to synchronization locks, we tried to minimize both the number of locks and the size (i.e., number of instructions) of the critical sections protected by those locks.